CSolution Project Format

 created-for: cmsis-toolbox@2.6 # minimum CMSIS-Toolbox version required for project build

-cdefault: # use default setup of toolchain specific controls.
+cdefault: # use default setup of toolchain-specific controls.

 compiler: GCC # overwrite compiler definition in 'cdefaults.yml'